Why Hire a Veteran for Your Apprenticeship Program?

-For more information on Post 9/11 GI Bill and Montgomery GI Bill Benefits visit the VA's Education and Training Resources
+For more information on Post 9/11 GI Bill and Montgomery GI Bill Benefits visit School Program Approval - Education and Training

 Register your apprenticeship program.
 To learn how to formally register your program, visit our Registered Apprenticeship Program page or use our Partner Finder to contact your nearest apprenticeship consultant.

 Already registered your apprenticeship program?
 The next step is to seek GI Bill authorization from your Department of Veterans Affairs State Approving Agency, which is responsible for approving apprenticeship programs in your state.
 Requirements generally include submitting a training request form that specifically outlines the proposed program, wages, and standard workweek information, as well as the company contact name and phone number.